The marriage bed

 My wife put up with my sleeping choices for a long time.
 I’m one who objects to change for the purpose of change.
 For the first few years of our marriage, we slept on a bed I bought in college from my then-bed-salesman buddy.
 He told me a got a “deal” on it, but I’m pretty sure I just paid enough commission for him to buy a dime bag.
 Regardless, since I dropped the cash, I figured to be buried with the mattress.

 Several years back, my wife started complaining about quality of our sleeping surface.
 She begged me to actually buy a big boy bed.
 I fought her for months, but finally acquiesced after waking up impaled on a bed spring.
 It was time.
+After looking all over on places like zenhavencoupon.org, we finally found the mattress that we’d be sleeping on every single night.
 The new mattress was perfect.
 I kicked myself for not giving in sooner.

 The bed has served us well, as evidenced by the kid who runs around the house singing about the condition of his underwear and calling himself Mr. Incredible.
 Recently, though, superhero performances between mommy and daddy Incredible have been a bit off-kilter.
 As I said, my wife and I have a problem in the bedroom.

 Across the fruited plains, couples will use this Valentines Day to celebrate the fruits of their marriage.
 Some might even do it with fruit.
 For many folks, this might be one of a few times they get it on all year long.
 Some of the more adventurous couples might get a hotel room, park bench, or back seat of a Chevette.
 Most people, though, will light a few Polo cologne scented candles, break out a can of Redi Whip, and head to the marriage bed.